thin-edge/thin-edge.io/GOVERNANCE.md

 The important bits:

-At the top, each invested party has their representative, who together with the others in their group have to come to conclusions together.
-These should be based on the following factors:
+At the 'top' are the maintainers, whose job is to define and realize the project vision of thin-edge.io.
+Maintainers should strive for agreement based on the following factors:

 - The vision of the whole project
 - Feasibility, accounting for future technical and cultural shifts
 - The health of the project going forward

-Overall, these 'project leads' should not be beholden to their respective companies, and instead to the health of the project and its community.
+Overall, the maintainers should not be beholden to their respective companies, and instead to the health of the project and its community.

 Underneath the leads are the teams or individuals, that each are allowed to  make similar decisions about the project *in the area they have been delegated*.